Sergikavtaradze/ESC-50-Environmental-Sound-Classification/README.md

 # Environmental Sound Classification with Deep Learning

 Below, you will find the summary of my project.
-You can find the full details in my 'Report on Deep Learning for Environmental Sound Classification.pdf'.
+You can find the full details in my '*Report on Deep Learning for Environmental Sound Classification.pdf*'.
 I achieved a high first class grade (84%), which was in the top 5% percent of a class of 157 students.

 ## Overview